Restruder 9/17/2023 – 9/23/2023 Updates

 Restruder 3/17/2024 – 3/24/2024 Updates

-This week I mainly worked with designing the part that will attached the 3d printer.
-In with this I am currenly testing of the design that I have will have enough force to hold the pieces together to the back of the 3d printer.
-A change of deisng was made between this week and last week.
-After a discussion, the snappable part was going to be hard to do since the 3d filament is not really felxable and hard to move around once printed properly.
+This week I mainly worked with designing the part that will attach the 3d printer.
+With this I am currently testing the design that I have will have enough force to hold the pieces together to the back of the 3d printer.
+A change of design was made between this week and last week.
+After a discussion, the snappable part was going to be hard to do since the 3d filament is not really flexible and hard to move around once printed properly.

 Current design

-In this design I have two parts in which they would clasp around the back of the 3d printer in which a bolt and net will provide a amount of tension to hold them together.
-The parts designs could be found on the osf cite.
+In this design I have two parts in which they would clasp around the back of the 3d printer in which a bolt and net will provide an amount of tension to hold them together.
+The parts designs could be found on the osf site.
 Next week, I will be testing and updating the design.

 My Goals for the semester